-An eleven-man detachment, including Kenneth, left Port Clinton on November 28 with the company’s 1½ ton truck, one car, a truck that hauled mess equipment, office equipment, and supply room equipment in a convoy for Ft.
+An eleven-man detachment, including Kenneth, left Port Clinton on November 28 with the company’s 1½-ton truck, one car, and a truck that hauled mess equipment, office equipment, and supply room equipment in a convoy for Ft.
 Knox, Kentucky.
 It rained the entire trip.
-The men spent the night at Fort Thomas, Kentucky.
-They recalled seeing a great number of draftees being trained in the mud and water.
+The men spent the night at Fort Thomas, Kentucky, where they recalled seeing a great number of draftees being trained in the mud and water.
 They also discovered that Howard Wodrich – who was supposed to ride the train – had fallen asleep in one of the trucks and was an unexpected member of the detail.

 The entire battalion on January 28, took part in a one-day problem that had to do with the deployment of large units of tanks and to put into practice what they had learned in the classroom.
 They were up at 5:00 A.M. and reported to the tank parks of the 1st and 13th Armor Regiments.
 It was a long tough day for all the soldiers, but they all believed they had learned more in that one day than they had learned in an entire week of school.
 It was also at this time that each company had a tent so they could make minor repairs to their tanks.
 It was noted that the men from every company seemed to enjoy working on their own tanks.
 They were also taking the tanks out on the trails and obstacle driving which resulted in the companies developing many good tank crews.